tamilselvanarjun/auto-ed/docs/mod3.rst

 graph is traversed, as we saw with the visualization tool.
 This has implications for the computational efficiency of the two approaches.

-As we just stated, reverse mode computes :math:`J^Tp`, while in module 2, we learned that forward mode computes :math:`Jp`.
+As we just stated, reverse mode computes :math:`J^Tp`, while in `Module 2 <mod2.html#what-does-forward-mode-compute>`_, we learned that forward mode computes :math:`Jp`.
-Although we didn't go deep into it, the implication of this difference is that reverse mode will be more efficient (require fewer operations) for functions with a fewer number of outputs and many inputs, while forward mode will be more efficient for functions with many outputs and fewer inputs.
+Although we didn't go too deep into it, the implication of this difference is that reverse mode will be more efficient (require fewer operations) for functions with a fewer number of outputs and many inputs, while forward mode will be more efficient for functions with many outputs and fewer inputs.

 Demo: A Comparison of Forward and Reverse Mode
 """"""""""""""""""""""""""""""""""""""""""""""